 1.1 This heritage assessment has been prepared by the Heritage Collective for Adrian Shooter.
-It relates to an outline planning application for the erection of up to 8 dwellings at The Beeches, Heyford Road, Steeple Aston (post code: OX25 4SN; Figure 1).
+It relates to an outline planning application for the erection of up to 8 dwellings in the domestic curtilage of The Beeches, Heyford Road, Steeple Aston (post code: OX25 4SN; Figure 1).